 - Toy Terrier;

-Veterinarians warn that prolonged therapy with corticosteroids also applies to predisposing factors.
-In young animals, the risk of getting infected with papillomavirus is higher than in puppies or elderly individuals.
+Veterinarians warn that long-term therapy with corticosteroid drugs also refers to predisposing factors.
+In young animals, the risks of contracting human papillomavirus are higher than in puppies or elderly individuals.

-Another nuance - viruses from the family of papillomaviruses are contagious for other species.
-So any contact with infected brethren can lead to the development of the disease.
-In addition, the virus can be transmitted through various care items, if not processed.
+Another nuance - viruses from the family of papillomaviruses are infectious to other representatives of the species.
+So any contact with infected brethren can cause the development of the disease.
+In addition, the virus can be transmitted through various care items if not treated.

 The causative agents of the disease are quite stable and can persist for a long time in the external environment.
 Naturally, a person is interested in the question: is this pathogen dangerous for people?
 No, it is too species-specific, therefore it is dangerous only for animals of this species.

 The incubation period can be from 1 week to 2 months, from the moment it enters the body.
 Neoplasms can suddenly disappear within a few months, but often they remain on the skin for a long time or even a lifetime.

 Primary signs of papillomavirus occur in individuals up to 4 years of age.
 Often, neoplasms are localized on the lips, and if the disease is not treated, then they begin to spread to the mucous mouth.
 In some cases, tumors occur on the surface of the pharynx.

 At the initial stage of development, rounded papules have a smooth, even surface, pinkish in color.
 Gradually, the growth of cells occurs, and the formation turns into large "warts" with uneven edges.

 Progressing, the pathology manifests itself in the form of single tumors on the skin of the eyelids, ocular conjunctiva and other skin integuments.
 In veterinary practice, there are a number of cases where the disease affected the mucous surface of the esophagus and the skin around the nose.